 On August 14th, 1945, Depot Harbour's inevitable fate was sealed.
 Residents were celebrating V-J Day with a midnight bonfire and fireworks show when the festivities were unexpectedly cut short.
 A gust of wind had blown flaming debris across the bay directly into the elevator where the cordite was stored, resulting in an explosion and fireball said to be clearly visible in Parry Sound, some eight kilometres away.
 Although no one was injured in the inferno, Depot Harbour was finished.

 With the harbour no longer functional, most of the residents left almost immediately.
 A small coal company operated for a while, but closed in 1951.
 Most of the homes were dismantled, barged or towed away in sections after being sold to cottagers or residents on the reserve for as little as $25.
 One resident held out and remained in his home until mid 1980.
-The railway tracks were lifted in the early 1960s.
+The railway tracks were lifted in the late 1980s.